robertpreseau/robertpreseau/README.md

 ### Hi there 👋

-I'm a long-time technologist with almost a decade of querying SQL under my belt.
+I'm a long-time technologist with over a decade of querying SQL under my belt.
 I've also had a stint as a web developer using PHP/HTML/CSS.
-I'm in the middle of making the transition to actively doing something with data instead of just efficiently retrieving it for others.

-- 🔭 I’m currently up to my eyeballs in learning Looker.
+Lately I've been focusing on providing GTM teams with the data they need to succeed in their roles.

 - 😄 Pronouns: He/Him